jamaspy/tic-tac-toe/README.md

 ![Diagonal Win Example](https://github.com/jamaspy/tic-tac-toe/blob/master/README-Images/draw.png)

 ## Things I Would Like To Add
-* An option to increase the baord size (6x6, 9x9)
+* An option to increase the baord size (6x6, 9x9).
+* Ability to select from a slection of playing icons.
-* Randon background GIFs shown on the winning and draw modal displays
+* Randon background GIFs shown on the winning and draw modal displays.
-* Keeping a tally of the wins so players can play a "Best of X" style game
+* Keeping a tally of the wins so players can play a "Best of X" style game.